geoserver/geoserver/doc/en/user/source/data/cascaded/stored_query.rst

    * - **Parameter type**
      - **Explanation**
    * - :guilabel:`No mapping`
-     - View parameter in query will be passed as such to the stored query
+     - The value of the view parameter will be passed as is to the stored query.
+No parameter will be passed if there is no view parameter of the same name.
    * - :guilabel:`Blocked`
      - This parameter will never be passed to the stored query
    * - :guilabel:`Default`